by Regina Cutter Edwards – Entomologist

-Butterfly gardens are a place for food and protection for butterflies, but for us, they are a place of relaxation and wonder.
-They can be found in our parks and communities, while many are in our own backyards.
 For most of us, we have encountered the moment when we see the most beautiful or unique butterfly we have ever seen on a flower and we wonder, “What kind of butterfly is that?”
-There are a few basic characteristics that can help begin to answer the important question as to what is visiting those flowers.
+There are a few basic characteristics that can help identify butterfly families and begin to answer the important question as to what butterfly is visiting those flowers.

-Beginning the process of identifying butterflies can be challenging.
+The process of identifying butterfly families can be challenging.
 It is important to understand nomenclature, the systematic naming of organisms or groups of organisms.
 Most names are Latin rooted and standardized worldwide for consistency in the science community.

 Taxonomy is the process of classifying organisms.
 Learning basic butterfly family characteristics will help in identifying butterflies.
 In understanding nomenclature, communication will be easier with other butterfly enthusiasts at home and around the world.

-In this article, four families of butterflies and one family of skippers will be the focus.
+This article will focus on identifying four butterfly families and one family of skippers.
 These are not the only families and these families can be separated into subfamilies.

 This family includes the skippers, they have hooked ends on their antennae instead of knobs.
 Their flight is very quick and they appear to skip from flower to flower.
 Many rest their wings at odd angles compared to a butterfly.
 The caterpillar’s bodies are smooth with large heads and a constricted “neck.”
 They feed primarily on grasses.
-Explore the similarities and differences between skippers and other Lepidopterans, (January 2009 article).
+Explore the similarities and differences between skippers and other Lepidopterans.

 This family is referred to as the brush-footed, meaning the front pair of legs is reduced in size.
 They walk using only their middle and hind legs; they sometimes appear to only have four legs.
 It is one of the largest families and includes many common butterflies.
 The family is very diverse and can be separated into many subfamilies.
 The caterpillars are all physically different and they feed on many types of plants and trees.
 A few butterflies in this family include Monarchs, Snouts, Longwings, Fritillaries, and Mourning Cloaks.

 This family includes the sulphurs and whites.
-They are usually small to medium sized butterflies and are mostly white and/or orange colored.
-Their chrysalides are long and narrow shaped and are attached with a silk thread at the center of the chrysalis.
+They are usually small to medium-sized butterflies and are mostly white and/or orange colored.
+Their chrysalides are long and narrow-shaped and are attached with a silk thread at the center of the chrysalis.
 A majority of the caterpillars feed on crops while some utilize trees as their host plant.
 These butterflies commonly participate in mass migrations.
-Examples of some butterflies in this family include the Cabbage White, Sleepy Orange, and the Clouded Sulphur.
+Examples of some butterflies in this family include Cabbage White, Sleepy Orange, and Clouded Sulphur.

 Photo Credits: Bud Hensley and Fred Miller